hopsoft/fmt/README.md

 #=> "Date: \e[35m2024-09-20\e[0m \e[1mThis Is Cool\e[0m"
 ```

-#### Embedded Templates: Nesting with Infinite Possibilities
+#### Embedded Templates

-Embedded templates can be nested within other templates... as deep as needed!
+Embedded templates can be nested within other templates:

 <!-- test_efee7a -->